yjlo123/yjlo-script/README.md

 [TODO]

 ## Function
 Functions can be passed as function parameters or returned by a function.
-Functions are only visible after its definition.
+A functions is only visible after its definition.
 ```swift
 func foo() {
 	var a = 5;